khakhalin/Dynamic-clamp-2018/reviews and responses.md

 Page 6, line 22: "homologous to superior colliculus"

-Page 7, line 3: [after multi sensory stimulation], "tectal neurons were more excitable than after visual stimulation alone).
+Page 7, line 3: after multi sensory stimulation, "tectal neurons were more excitable than after visual stimulation alone).
 Many issues.
 The average number of spikes is reported..is this across all conductance curve conditions or just one of them?
 Next, in Fig 1E, "sync" and "flash" and "looming" all look pretty similar to each other.
 What are the degrees of freedom?
 Again, they seem very high like each condition might be being treated as independent.

 More stats: Are these multiple comparisons across conditions done in an unbiased manner, like with a Bonferroni correction or an ANOVA?
 It seems not.